llvm/llvm-project/llvm/docs/LangRef.rst

 not GEPs.

 Globals with ``toc-data`` attribute set are stored in TOC of XCOFF.
-Their alignments are the same as that of a TOC entry.
+Their alignments are not larger than that of a TOC entry.
+Optimizations should not increase their alignments to prevent TOC overflow.

 Syntax::